libriscv/libriscv/README.md

 docker run -v $PWD/binaries:/app/binaries --rm -i -t libriscv fib
 ```

-If you want to use `rvlinux` from terminal, or you want to compile RISC-V programs, you can enter the docker container instead of using it from the outside.
+You can enter the docker container instead of using it from the outside.
 A 64-bit RISC-V compiler is installed in the container, and it can be used to build RISC-V programs.
-You can enter the container like so:

 ```sh
 docker run -v $PWD/binaries:/app/binaries --entrypoint='' -i -t libriscv /bin/bash
 ```

-Inside the container you have access to the emulator `rvlinux`, and the compilers `riscv64-linux-gnu-gcc-12` and `riscv64-linux-gnu-g++-12`.
-There is also `rvlinux-fast` which cannot run RISC-V programs with compressed instructions, but is a lot faster.
+Inside the container you have access to `rvlinux`, and the compilers `riscv64-linux-gnu-gcc-13` and `riscv64-linux-gnu-g++-13`.
+There is also `rvlinux-fast` which uses binary translation to make emulation a lot faster, but needs time to compile beforehand.

 ## Installing a RISC-V GCC compiler